A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 - Obtain insurance:

-- For applicants for a Class A license – $300,000 per occurrence for property damage and bodily injury, and aggregate for products and completed operations; $600,000 aggregate for property damage or bodily harm
+- For Class A license applicants - $300,000 per occurrence for property damage and bodily injury, and aggregate for products and completed operations; $600,000 aggregate for property damage or bodily harm

-- For applicants for a Class B license – $100,000 per occurrence for property damage and bodily injury, and aggregate for products and completed operations; $200,000 aggregate for property damage or bodily harm
+- For Class B license applicants - $100,000 per occurrence for property damage and bodily injury, and aggregate for products and completed operations; $200,000 aggregate for property damage or bodily harm

 - Complete the Texas HVAC contractor license application form